hartwigmedical/serve/algo/README.md

         - The NCT ID of the study
         - The title of the study
         - The acronym of the study
-        - For which gender the study is a option
+        - For which gender the study is an option
         - The countries where the study is active
         - The name of the therapy given in the trial
 - Cancer type (annotated with DOID) for which the treatment is considered on-label.